Adopted Dog Helps Teen Make New Strides

 I am grateful to the Humane Society of Oldham County along with Camp K-9 for placing Samson in my life.
 The inmates at Camp K-9 with the help from dog trainer David Benson are able to train all dogs that go up for adoption at Humane Society of OC for free.
 David is then able to evaluate if any of these dogs have potential to be trained on an even higher level to become service dogs for people in need just like me.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Shane won Humane Society of Oldham County in LaGrange, Kentucky a 2019 Holiday Wishes award.